huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 Clients MUST match responses to outstanding queries using the STREAM ID and Message ID and if the response contains a question section, the client MUST match the QNAME, QCLASS, and QTYPE fields.
-Failure to match is a DNS over QUIC protocol error.
+Failure to match is a DNS/QUIC protocol error.
 Clients observing such errors SHOULD close the connection immediately, indicating the application specific error code 0x00000001.
-The client should also mark the server as inappropriate for future use of DNS over QUIC.
+The client should also mark the server as inappropriate for future use of DNS/QUIC.

 ## Padding {#padding}